TENET-RCCPII/rccpii-2018/pages/econversations.md

 [Vidyo](https://www.tenet.ac.za/services/vidyo).
 Participants only need internet connection and a device for connecting to the virtual meeting.

-## What is in stock for eCConversations 2018?
+## What is in stock for eConversations 2018?

 This year we plan to offer at least one session per month on a fixed day and time slot to make it easier for the community to join.
 The sessions will focus on: